lslee714/takeoffs/README.md

 #### Shortcuts I took so far (mostly due to time constraints)

+- I punted (so far) on the location/searching aspect because when playing with the API, I had difficulty getting any results to return given productName/location (searching on locationName alone doesn't seem to work, returns a 502), so I couldn't get a real proof of concept. .
+I regret this decision as when I re-read the challenge for the fifth or sixth time, it seems like it is a big part of the challenge.
 - No API discovery/gateway tool, instead, I just have the urls as environment variables or even worse.. in-code variables.
 Hope to fix.
 - No "user" / authentication.
 I've admittedly only done this professionally so punted on it for now.
 - "Caveman" orchestration (my own script rather than something like docker compose); I want to set up kubernetes with it, ambitiously!
 - The application is very happy pathed, but I think I did a good job of at least silencing/hiding (i.e. still useable) the errors.
-- I punted (so far) on the location/searching aspect..
-I regret this decision as when I re-read the challenge for the fifth or sixth time, it seems like it is a big part of the challenge; however, when playing with the API, I had difficulty getting results to come up given productName/location.
 - Using sqlite, hosting a full microserviced application in the cloud w/ a database isnt trivial so hope to do this as last part.
 - No frontend form validation
 - Testing lacking, especially in the frontend (new framework (jest vs jasmine) for me, so got a little time concerned over that too).
 - No integration testing.
 I would (and have set up elsewhere) cypress for this.
 - Only have one (so far loading "icon") and that's just a "loading" text, during server side pagination
 - Little scss methodology, mostly setting values empirically
-- I didn't fill in the "QTY" column in my data table.
-Googling it makes that sound like "quantity take off" which I'm assuming I'd get somewhere else.
+- My datatable looks a lot different than the one shown in the wireframes because my story tells something a little different.

 #### Things that I learned:

 - How to set up app as pure "production-ready-ish" microservices, separating client/backend.
-- Using functional components with hooks in React with Typescript, still a lot to learn there, exciting!
+- A ton using functional components with hooks in React with Typescript, still a lot to learn there, exciting!
+I think I can add React to my skillset now?
 - Setting up redux-observable with Typescript.
 - A lot about the existing Takeoffs API!
 Though have some confusion as alluded to above.
 - Another example: why doesn't a product have a storeId?
 Rather, it has a storeProductId...but there's no storeProduct API?